CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 Alternatively, at the beginning of the CommandLineInterface, the user can choose to import an existing .ics file for further modification.
 The steps the program takes to do this is essentially identical to that described above.

-### **User I/O**: CommandLineInterface, Calendar exporting
-The user interacts with out CLI input class.
-At the moment, the CLI class and controllers class are closely related.
-The user gives input to the CommandLineInterface which is used to control scheduling in the Main method.
-These two classes are the same since there is high cohesion between the user input and the data the controllers works with.

-The calendar export class creates .ics files that contain times for a specific schedule.
-The user can also choose which generated schedule to export to an .ics file through the CLI.
-In addition, the user can also specify ICS files to import into the program via the CLI.

 (**Note for ourselves** We need to implement the input class to view/swtich between schedules, and save specific schedules in .ics format.
 For this we need a more sophisticated terminal.
 We will also need to separate our controllers and input if this happens in order to follow clean architecture.
 Please review the use of PicoCLI, or consider a GUI.)

-### **Controller**: CommandLineInterface

-The main method of our program lies in the CommandLineInterface class.
-User input is collected, and calls to Scheduler are made based on this input.
-Scheduler is a use case class that calls on other use case and entity classes, subsequently returning schedules meeting user criteria to the controllers.

-### **Use Case**: Scheduler, CourseGenerator, APIWorker

-Scheduler takes courses and criteria specified by the user, generates all course schedules satisfying this criteria, then returns them.
-Scheduler calls Filter classes in order to filter courses not satisfying some criterion.
-Scheduling occurs with the strategy design pattern so that if the user has a certain priority for a course, schedules are generated that prioritize each course.

-CourseGenerator is called by Scheduler/(**our future controllers**) and instantiates Course objects representing the user's courses.
-It does so by calling APIWorker to retrieve data from the U of T API.
-The CourseGenerator then creates Sessions and TimeSlots (ok this seems like it's doing too much), adding these Objects to the list of Sessions each course has.

-APIWorker takes course codes and gets their information from the U of T API.
-This allows CourseCreator to create representations of the courses that is useful to our software.

 (**Note for ourselves** We REALLY need to consider how we actually implement this.
 There are a few obvious questions: